ayeshamala/retail_store_analysis/README.md

 </p>

 ### Product Analysis
-- **67.47%** of revenue is generated from the high-demand categories including **Furnishings** and **Public Areas** products, resulting in higher total revenue due to larger order quantities or higher unit prices.
+- **67.47%** of revenue is generated from the high-demand categories, including **Furnishings** and **Public Areas** products, resulting in higher total revenue due to larger order quantities or higher unit prices.
 - With **16.4%** of the total revenue, **Bed (King), Bed (Double),** and **Portable Drill** are the top 3 performing products across all categories.
 - The pricing strategy across categories like Office Supplies and Maintenance also influences overall revenue generation, with fewer units sold but higher price points for products like tools and supplies.

 ### Regional Insights
 - Store locations in **California, Virginia**, and **Missouri** are the top performers, contributing 26.4% of the total revenue.
-- Geographic variation in product orders shows differing priorities between properties, with some regions focusing more on maintaining public areas, while others emphasize housekeeping or office supplies.
+- Geographic variation in product orders shows differing priorities between properties, with some regions focusing more on maintaining public areas while others emphasize housekeeping or office supplies.

 ## Recommendations
 - Since 67.47% of revenue is generated from Furnishings and Public Areas, prioritize marketing efforts in these categories.
 Consider targeted campaigns to increase brand awareness and promote best-selling products like beds and drills.